flash62au/EngineDriver_Home/docs/prerequisites/index.rst

 ALSO

-A *WiThrottle Server* must be available on a device connected to your model train layout which is available for **Engine Driver** to connect to.
+A *WiThrottle Server* must be available on a device connected to your model train layout for **Engine Driver** to connect to.

 Android Device/Phone
 --------------------